Inbound AI For Insurance Agencies

 Recover more quote intent

-Producers and service staff get the caller's line of business, timing, contact details, and question before they pick up the follow-up.
+Producers and service staff get line of business, carrier, timing, notice details, document needs, claim or billing context, and the caller's question before calling back.

 Protect advice-sensitive conversations

-Coverage, binding, cancellation, and claims questions route to licensed staff instead of being treated like generic customer service.
+Coverage, binding, cancellation, payment, claim outcome, replacement cost, and state specific questions go to licensed staff instead of being treated like generic service.

 Where the payoff shows up operationally